foxostro/Turtle16/Documentation/Snap.md

 a = p & q  // bitwise and
 a = p | q  // bitwise or
 a = p ^ q  // bitwise xor
-//a = ~p     // bitwise negation -- TODO: bitwise negation is not working

 var b: bool = undefined
 b = p == q // equal